Heritage Projects

 Need guidance on current practices or looking for inspirations in the heritage field?
 Check out the Heritage Field Resources page.

-You can also read through the application questions before getting started:
+You can also read through the narrative questions before getting started:

 - Project Description: what do you propose to do in your project?
-Describe the heritage content or historical themse of your project and the proposed project activities.
-What is the historical significance of the heritage content or historical themes to the community your project serves?
-How did you develop the idea for your project?
-If your project has multiple phases, please explain which phase of the project this grant will support.
+Describe the heritage content or historical themes of your project and the proposed project activities.
+Why is it important to preserve, identify, document, or explore this heritage content at this time and for the community this project serves?
+How does this project reflect, build on, or contribute to broader conversations and community efforts to preserve heritage in King County?
+How did you develop the idea for your project and project activities?
+If your project has multiple phases and you are seeking funding for a specific phase, please explain which phase of the project this grant will support.

 - Project Impact and Public Benefit: describe the intended audience for this project, your history working with this intended audience, and impact or goals for your intended audience.
 Please explain how this project meets the established needs of the community served or aligns with your organization’s or personal mission.
-What are intended outcomes regarding the heritage content of this project?
+How does your project expand, develop, or raise visibility of heritage in King County?
 What resources, programs, tangible products, or other types of public benefit will result from this project?
-How will you provide public access to them?
+How will you provide public access to them as part of the grant requirement?
 If your project has multiple phases, describe the public benefit of the proposed portion of the project.
 Please see the guidelines for our definition of public benefit.

 - Relevant Expertise, Experience, and Accomplishments: describe the project team who will plan, implement, and manage your project.
-Cite team members’ roles and their qualifications that are relevant and necessary to complete the work successfully, including but not limited to, their experiences, skills, and/or knowledge expertise.
-How will the project team ensure your project aligns with professional standards, best practices, or values of the community this project serves If you are working with heritage or historical resources from another culture or community, how are members of that community involved in this project?
+Cite your and team members’ roles and their qualifications that are relevant and necessary to complete the work successfully, including but not limited to, their experiences, skills, and/or knowledge expertise.
+If you or members of your team are staff at an organization that receives 4Culture’s Sustained Support or Launch grants, include that here.
+How will the project team ensure your project aligns with professional standards, best practices, or values of the community this project serves?
+If you are working with heritage or historical resources from another culture or community, how will you or the project team maintain the connection with the cultural source community?
+Please share how members of that community are involved in the project.

 - Project Implementation: provide a timeline and a work plan for this project.
 The work plan could include phases for planning, bidding process, fundraising, publicity, execution, public benefit, and evaluation of the intended goals identified in Project Impact section.
 Describe how you determined the appropriate timeline and work plan for this project.
-Remember, projects funded through this program should be completed within 24 months of the award date.
+Remember, projects funded through this program should be completed within 24 months of the award date, or by June 1, 2028.

 Contact